KATABAMI JU-JITSU HONBU DOJO

 Obama Domain (小浜藩 Obama-han) was a Japanese domain in the Edo period.
 It is associated with Wakasa Province in modern-day Fukui Prefecture.

-Obama city was an important link in the domestic sea routes between Ezo and the Sea of Japan coast, and played a significant role in the economic development of the early Edo period.
+The domain's capital of Obama was a prosperous port city throughout much of the 15th-17th centuries.
+Obama city was an important link in the domestic sea routes between Ezo and the Sea of Japan coast, and played a significant role in the economic development of the early Edo period. |

 sakai clan